 - Click Edit next to the Dashboard whose permissions you need to change.

 - In the popup, choose which groups and people should see the Dashboard.
-This is the same popup you see when you create a new Dashboard.
+This is a similar popup you see when you create a new Dashboard.

 - Global Admins can see every Dashboard.
 To allow all users to see a dashboard, search for "All Parts of Your Organization."
 Click the X next to any group or person to remove their permissions.
 Click Save Dashboard when you're ready to save.

 In the Dashboard section of the Settings page, click Delete next to any Dashboard you'd like to delete.
-Note that this will effect everyone that can see this Dashboard, it will delete every card that is only on that Dashboard, and this action can't be undone.
+This will effect everyone that can see this Dashboard.
+Also, it will delete every report that is only on that Dashboard, and this action can't be undone.

 Please note: You can't delete the dashboards Dashboard, Your Dashboard, or Essentials LRS

 Dashboards can be kept organized using categories.
 Dashboards inside categories appear as a sub-menu on the Dashboard menu.
 To add a category, select the Categories tab and click Add Dashboard Category.

 In the pop up, enter the name of the category and click Add Dashboard Category.
 You can now add dashboards to this category either when you create them or by editing an existing dashboard.